Sarai Kale Khan RRTS station: Station layout

-The Sarai Kale Khan RRTS station will feature six elevated platforms, with the station building constructed below the platform level.
-These six platforms will serve four tracks dedicated to regular train services.
+The Sarai Kale Khan RRTS station features six elevated platforms, with the station building constructed below the platform level.
+These six platforms serve four tracks dedicated to regular train services.

 The Sarai Kale Khan RRTS station will consist of three levels: platform, concourse, and street level.
 It will be 215 meters long and 50 meters wide, with the station constructed 15 meters above ground level.